What is a Donor Advised Fund?

 That said, a tax break can feel good too, and it may help you give more than you otherwise could.
 Enter the Donor-Advised Fund (DAF) as a potential tool for continuing to give tax-efficiently under the new tax law.

 To be clear, the TCJA did not eliminate charitable deductions.
 You can still take it when you itemize your deductions.
-But the law limited or removed several other itemized deductions, and it’s roughly doubled the standard deduction (now $12,000 for single and $24,000 for joint filers).
+The law limited or removed several other itemized deductions, and it roughly double the standard deduction (now $12,400 for single and $24,800 for joint filers).
 With these changes, there will be far fewer times it makes sense to itemize your deductions instead of just taking the now-higher standard deduction.

 Thus, donating through a DAF is preferred if:

 - You want to make a relatively sizable donation for tax-planning or other purposes;

 - You’d like to retain a say over what happens next to those assets; and

 - You’re not yet ready to allocate all the money to your favorite causes.

 Another common reason people turn to a DAF is to donate appreciated stocks in kind (without selling them first) and avoid capital gains taxes.
 The American Endowment Foundation offers this 2015 “Donor Advised Fund Summary for Donors,” with added reasons a DAF may appeal – with or without its newest potential tax benefits.